 In a small number of patients, we are unable to safely perform the lumpectomy without removing the breast and in these cases, we will perform a mastectomy.
 If you are suitable, a range of immediate or delayed reconstruction options can be offered to you using implants.

-At Suffolk Breast Practice, we guarantee that you will be supported throughout the duration of your treatment for breast cancer in Ipswich, Suffolk, and will receive the highest quality of care to ensure as much comfort as possible.
+At Suffolk Breast Practice, we guarantee that you will be supported throughout the duration of your diagnosis and breast cancer treatment in Ipswich, Suffolk, and will receive the highest quality of care to ensure as much comfort as possible.